 - Does your university designate personnel responsible for patent matters?

 - Does your university provide education on the importance of timely reporting of inventions made with federal support?

 - Does your university implement the (f)(2) written agreement to protect the government’s rights?

 - Does your university report inventions to federal agencies within two months of the receipt of those invention reports by the personnel designated for patent matters?

 The answer to 1 is almost always yes.
 The answer to 2 varies.
 No university that I know of complies with 3.
 The answer to 4 is also generally yes–but few universities actually check invention reports for accuracy with regard to federal funding.
-Administrators simply assert that inventions are “subject inventions” without regard for the definition in the law or the regulatory explanation that limits the interpretation of “made in the performance” of a federally supported project.
+Administrators simply assert that inventions are “subject inventions” if a federal grant is listed on the invention disclosure form without regard for the definition in the law or the regulatory explanation that limits the interpretation of “made in the performance” of a federally supported project.